10 Package maintenance

 5. Urgent fixes to the main branch can be made by creating a branch from main that begins with the hotfix- prefix, which is then merged directly into main via pull request and code review.
 The dev branch will then be updated to reflect the changes on main via pull request.
 We should do our best to avoid this pattern.
 Since this changes the main branch, there will be a new tagged release.

-We try to follow the principles set out in Git Flow with a few modifications:
+We try to follow the principles set out in Gitflow (Chapter 3) with a few modifications:

 • We use the main branch instead of the master branch, and we use the dev branch instead of the develop branch.